ManinderpreetPuri/Text-analysis-SAS-Enterprise-Miner-and-Rstudio/README.md

 o Number of words in content
 o Number of keywords in the meta data o Was the article published on the weekend

+Task 2: Used SAS Enterprise Miner for keyword analysis
+• Used the SAS Enterprise Miner to extract the keywords from the abstract in each article domain.
+• What are the highly used (top 5) topics in each category?
+• Are there common topics which span across data channels and relate to a high number of comments and a low number of comments?
+Used the whole dataset in the SAS Enterprise Miner to identify the relationship.
+Provided explanations to support my argument.